-applies to college to the start of classes, she’ll have many new decisions to make.
-Choosing if, when and how to disclose her learning or thinking differences will be one of the biggest.
+From the time kids apply to college to the start of classes, they’ll have many new decisions to make.
+Choosing if, when, and how to disclose learning or thinking differences will be one of the biggest.
 Here are some factors to consider.

-Disclosing a learning or thinking difference when applying can help schools get a better picture of your child and how she learns.
+Disclosing a learning or thinking difference when applying can help schools get a better picture how your child learns.

 It’s not common, but some schools may have an uninformed view of learning and thinking differences.
 They may see them as a barrier to entry.

 In those cases, the schools might not be a good fit for students who learn differently, anyway.

 Kids don’t have to disclose when applying.
 And just talking to college officials about potential services and supports isn’t the same as disclosing.
 Kids are free to ask as many questions as they want.

 If kids want to disclose, they must put something in writing on the application.

 By disclosing here (after enrolling at college), kids are formally applying for services.
 (There are no IEPs in college, however, and services may vary.)